Learning Abroad Center

 Global Identity: Connecting Your International Experience with Your Future is an optional 1-credit online course that helps you process your international experience and apply what you've learned upon your return.
 Global Identity gives you the opportunity to work individually with a trained cultural mentor, helping you articulate your newly acquired skills for future professional opportunities, and differentiating you from your peers.

 This course is offered at no additional cost on programs six weeks or longer.
 There are several sections offered including: Honors, College of Liberal Arts, and Leadership Minor focused versions of the course.
-Here is a link to additional Global Identity Course Information for details on how to request registration, deadlines and grade basis.
+Additional details on how to request registration, deadlines, and a grade basis can be found on the Global Identity Course Information page.

 Syllabus for Global Identity